 Few things are more closely associated with the roar of a fire engine, the clang of bells and the wail of a siren than the Dalmatian.
-While he once was considered an integral part of the fire crew, today the Dalmatian is a rare sight at firehouses and is more likely to fulfill a less active role as mascot.
+While he or she once was considered an integral part of the fire crew, today the Dalmatian is a rare sight at firehouses and is more likely to fulfill a less active role as mascot.

 Why the Dalmatian?